Fast evaluation of Riemann theta functions in any dimension: A uniform quasi-linear algorithm

 \begin{rem} In our implementation, we further improve on \cref{algo:ql} in the following ways. \begin{enumerate} \item Considering several vectors~$z$ at once (including $z=0$) in the input and output of \cref{algo:ql} is advantageous, because the auxiliary vector~$t$ and the theta values at $(0,2^j\tau), (2^j t,2^j\tau)$ and $(2^{j+1}t,2^j\tau)$ can be mutualized.
 This occurs in particular when some eigenvalues of~$\im(\tau)$ are large and we fall back to the evaluation algorithm in lower dimensions in step~(\ref{step:ql-init}.c), and also when computing derivatives from finite differences as in~§\ref{subsec:deriv}. \item It might be the case that the values $\thetatilde_{a,0}(2^j z,2^j\tau)$ or $\thetatilde_{a,0}(0,2^j\tau)$ are large enough for the first few values of~$j=0,1,2,\ldots$ In such a case, switching to the simpler duplication formula~\eqref{eq:dupl-a0} at these steps is possible and cheaper.
 Then, less computations need to be performed at the last step involving~$t$, as in step~\eqref{step:ql-base} above.
 In the special case $j=0$ and~$z=0$, we know that~$\theta_{a,b}(0,\tau)=0$ whenever $a^Tb$ is odd, so we can omit those theta values when checking~\eqref{eq:big-thetaa0} (which obviously does not hold in that case).
 See also \cref{rem:zero-odd}. \item Additional work can be saved when~$j=1$ in step~\eqref{step:ql-rec}, as only~$\theta_{a,0}(2t,2\tau)$ and~$\theta_{a,0}(0,2\tau)$ are needed in the last step.
-These savings can be transposed to previous steps if item~\eqref{item:easy-steps} applies. \item Two duplication steps be saved if one wishes to only evaluate $\theta_{0,0}(z,\tau)$, using the relation
+These savings can be transposed to previous steps if item~\eqref{item:easy-steps} applies. \item Two duplication steps be saved if one wishes to only evaluate $\theta_{0,0}(z,\tau)$, using the relation \cite[(3.10) p.\,38]{cossetApplicationsFonctionsTheta2011}:

-(see e.g.~\cite[(3.10) p.\,38]{cossetApplicationsFonctionsTheta2011}) to avoid the last two duplication steps. \item Evaluating squares of theta functions also essentially saves one duplication step, as the duplication formula~\eqref{eq:dupl-z} shows that we only have to evaluate $\thetatilde_{a,0}(2z,2\tau)$ and~$\thetatilde_{a,0}(0,2\tau)$ for all $a\in \{0,1\}^g$. \item Finally, the definition of~$d$ in step~\eqref{step:ql-d} is a bit arbitrary.
+\item Evaluating squares of theta functions also essentially saves one duplication step, as the duplication formula~\eqref{eq:dupl-z} shows that we only have to evaluate $\thetatilde_{a,0}(2z,2\tau)$ and~$\thetatilde_{a,0}(0,2\tau)$ for all $a\in \{0,1\}^g$. \item Finally, the definition of~$d$ in step~\eqref{step:ql-d} is a bit arbitrary.
 In our implementation, we attempt to make the best possible choices of~$d$ and~$h$ depending on the input~$\tau$ to minimize the overall running time based on experimental measurements. \end{enumerate}

 \Cref{fig:ql} shows a possible workflow for \cref{algo:ql} based on the above improvements~\eqref{item:several-z}--\eqref{item:no-th0} on three input vectors~$0,z_1,z_2$ with~$d = 0$ and~$h=2$.
 The dashed arrows may be omitted if one only wishes to output theta values at~$z_1$ and~$z_2$.